Skip to content

 Hit and Run | Leaving the Scene

 Leaving the scene: We say “hit and run.”
 But the criminal statutes aren’t titled that way.
-“Hit and run” describes a fact-situation.
+“Hit and run” describes a fact-situation, sometimes involving a car accident.
 And a prosecutor could charge a “leaving the scene” case under several different criminal laws, depending on the facts.
+On the severe end of the spectrum are Criminal Vehicular Homicide charges.

-But on the low-end, is a traffic ticket case, with property damage only, where the driver fails to notify the damaged party.
+And on the low-end, is a traffic ticket case, with property damage only, where the driver fails to notify the damaged party.

 Leaving the Scene: Causation element

+The most specific statute is Minnesota Statutes § 169.09 “COLLISIONS.”
+But Minnesota statutes address several hit and run scenarios.
 The other statute that prosecutors can charge is Minnesota Statutes §609.2113 “CRIMINAL VEHICULAR OPERATION; BODILY HARM.”

 The key difference?
 Causation element.
-Minnesota Statutes §169.09, Subd.
+Minnesota Statutes § 169.09, Subd.
 14 (a) “Penalties” says, “The driver … who did not cause the collision is punishable as follows …”

-But contrast that with: Minnesota Statutes §609.2113 “CRIMINAL VEHICULAR OPERATION,” saying:
+But contrast that with Minnesota Statutes § 609.2113 “CRIMINAL VEHICULAR OPERATION,” saying:

 “(7) where the driver who causes the accident leaves the scene of the accident in violation of section 169.09, subdivision 1 or 6.”